• Skip to primary navigation

 I don't recommend microwaving the rice noodle rolls, but you may do so if you're in a pinch.
 The texture may not be as soft.

-Other dim sum recipes you may like
+Other delicious recipes you may like

-Let me know if you try out this recipe -- be sure to tag me on Instagram @siftandsimmer or leave me a comment/rating below.
+Let me know if you try out this recipe -- I love seeing your creations!
+Tag me on Instagram @siftandsimmer and be sure to leave me a comment/rating below!

 Rice Noodle Rolls (Chee Cheong Fun) 豬腸粉